Th0se/cuaca/README.md

 # About

-A webpage written with React and styled with TailwindCSS, 'Cuaca' was made to provide GUI for OpenWeatherMap's weather API.
+A webpage written with React and styled with TailwindCSS, 'Cuaca' was made to obtain prediction for the weather every three hours for the next 120 hours.
 To use, simply enter your city name and country code.

 _This webpage is deployed using gh-pages._